Scheduling & Rollouts

 Scheduling a Feature

-By default, all targets will not have a schedule and will deliver to any users who are in a target, if the environment is enabled.
+By default, all Targeting Rules do not have a Schedule, and Features will be delivered immediately to any users who match the Targeting Rule definition once an Environment is enabled.

-Once selected, there will be an input for a date and time.
 Note: Dates in the past may be selected, and will be treated as if there is no schedule.
-Users in such a target will receive the served variation if the feature is enabled in that environment.
+Users who match the Targeting Rule will receive the served Variation if the Feature is enabled in that environment.

 The timezone is set to the DevCycle user's timezone.

-If a user qualifies for a target that has a schedule, and the schedule has not yet been reached, the user will still be held in that target and not move onto a different target.
+With Passthrough Rollouts enabled, if a user qualifies for a Targeting Rule that has a schedule, but the schedule has not yet been reached, the user will bypass that Targeting Rule and move onto the next Targeting Rule.
+See Passthrough Rollouts for more details.

 Gradual Rollouts

-To roll out a Feature to a Target at specific times, open the "Schedule" dropdown and select "Gradual Rollout".
+To roll out or roll back a Feature to your users at a specific time, open the "Schedule" dropdown and select "Gradual Rollout".

 This will give you the option to create a rollout, from a start percentage to an end percentage at specific dates.
-Use this option to gradually roll out the feature to users and monitor the impact over time without creating an instant switch of users.
+Use this option to gradually roll out or roll back the Feature to users and monitor the impact over time without creating an instant switch of users.

 Multi-Step Rollouts